tundish/blathnaid/blathnaid/book/chapters.rst

 Too keen
 --------

-Some of the Guards made after him though.
+Some of the other Guards made after him yet.
 Three or four were just back from the war;
 freshly assigned to parade detail.
 They hadn't yet had time to adjust to the Cutlers' shiny new armour.
 The injuries they sustained from their equipment as they ran were later to be the subject of an inquiry.